MCPA/Team-Practice/pwnable/intro-to-IDA-and-GDB-PEDA/README.md

 You are mission complete if you can open your ELF file (re_100_final) in IDA-PRO and if you can attach it to GDB and when you type "run" it asks you to enter in the "secret flag"

 All the class material can be found [here](https://goo.gl/8lu5V7).
+The on-air Google Hangout can be found [place holder](http://placeholder)